• Frequently Asked Questions •

 Are your mushrooms from China?

-First of all, all mushroom extracts are from China.
-The Chinese have been the undisputed masters of mushroom cultivation for over 1000 years.
-On top of that, there are no extraction facilities outside of SE-Asia.
 The lack of contamination such as heavy metals defines the safety of a product.
 And specific marker compounds define the potency of the product; compounds such as beta-glucan, cordycepin and polyphenols.
-These two aspects together define the objective quality, not the geographical location.
+These two aspects should be covered in an objective Lab test report.
+The test results define the objective quality and safety, not the geographical location / source.

 Marketing planted the idea that it matters where the mushrooms have been sourced.
 Like, Siberian Chaga is always best, Japanese Reishi is always preferable, Chinese mushrooms are always best avoided, etc...

 But this is misleading, steering people away from the actual objective quality markers.
-It is just marketing.
+It really is just marketing.

 Are your products organic ?